-• Notwithstanding the permissibility of certain nominal gifts noted above, workers and vendors engaging in activities that involve foreign countries and governments shall not offer anything of value (including money or items of value, including nominal value) to an official of a foreign government, foreign political party, candidate for foreign government office or to any third party if the worker or vendor knows or has reason to know that all or a portion of the item of value will be offered to such foreign individuals or entities.
+Notwithstanding the permissibility of certain nominal gifts noted above, workers and vendors engaging in activities that involve foreign countries and governments shall not offer anything of value (including money or items of value, including nominal value) to an official of a foreign government, foreign political party, candidate for foreign government office or to any third party if the worker or vendor knows or has reason to know that all or a portion of the item of value will be offered to such foreign individuals or entities.

 - If you suspect payments or items of value are being offered to an official of a foreign government, foreign political party or candidate for a foreign government office, either directly or through a third party, notify your Supervisor or another Corporate Resource. - Although we do not set a dollar limit on gift-giving among workers, always use good judgment when giving or accepting gifts.
 Gifts of nominal value are always best, and contributing to a gift must always be voluntary.
-Never give a gift to another worker to influence or show favoritism. - Know that when the Company awards items to employees as recognition for a business achievement or as part of Company-sponsored events, they are not considered gifts, but they are subject to all applicable federal, state and local tax requirements. - Q. A vendor is considering purchasing new equipment.
+Never give a gift to another worker to influence or show favoritism. - Q. A vendor is considering purchasing new equipment.
 I received an invitation to evaluate it.
 The vendor is headquartered in another city and offered to pay my travel expenses.
-Is this OK? - No. You must avoid even the appearance that your decision to buy might be improperly influenced.
+Is this OK? - A. No. You must avoid even the appearance that your decision to buy might be improperly influenced.
 If there is a business need to evaluate this equipment, the Company should pay all your expenses.